Bilokin/FileScoringTask/README.md

 # Usage

-One can symply run the program via console in any directory:
+One can simply run the program via console in any directory:
 ```
 python3 fst.py
 ```